PGM-Lab/InferPy/docs/notes/guidemodels.rst

    :lines: 12-19

-Even more, InferPy random variables inherit all the properties and methods from Edward2 variables or TensorFlow Probability distributions (in this order or priority).
+InferPy random variables inherit all the properties and methods from Edward2 variables or TensorFlow Probability distributions (in this order or priority).
 For example: